nrsharip/threejs-shmup/README.md

    git clone https://github.com/nrsharip/threejs-shmup.git
    ```
 1. Install [Python](https://www.python.org/)
-1. From a command line CD into your *./work directory/* with the sources and run this from a command line ([see also](https://threejs.org/docs/#manual/en/introduction/How-to-run-things-locally)):
+1. From a command line CD into your *./work directory/* with the sources and run this ([see also](https://threejs.org/docs/#manual/en/introduction/How-to-run-things-locally)):
    ```
    //Python 2.x
    python -m SimpleHTTPServer